Thank You For Choosing Lost Saturn Keys Replacement For All Your Saturn Car Keys and Ignition Problems.

 - In addition, it’s important to have the VIN number available as the locksmith may need it.

 - Finally, remember that for most Saturn models, there is no need to tow the car to the dealer should you lose your car keys.
-You can try and call the AAA, or an automotive locksmith who should be able to make you a new car key on site.
+An automotive locksmith should be able to make you a new car key on site.

 What to do when your Saturn car key is lost and how to get a replacement:

 - First, make sure you don’t have a spare key.
 Many of us put one away as a backup for when we lose our key.
 Take a deep breath and try to remember where it is.
 Need some ideas of where your key might be?
 Take a look at this blog post on how to find your lost Saturn keys.

 - In addition, if you decided to call an automotive locksmith, remember to provide the exact year, make and model, e.g “I lost my keys to my 2009 Saturn Astra, 2007 Saturn Aura, 2008 Saturn Vue” etc. This is important so the locksmith can check if he or she has the right key blank/ transponder key/ remote key fob.

 - Furthermore, remember to ask if the key needs to be programmed or coded, some models do – e.g., a replacement key for 2008 Saturn Aura will need to be programmed, whereas a 1996 Saturn SC won’t.

 - If you think you need a new ignition switch/ lock cylinder, first make sure you don’t simply need a new key.
 Changing the ignition for Saturn cars is more expensive than buying a replacement key and it will mean that you will have one key for the doors and another for the ignition.